aloisdeniel/tide/tide/README.md

 </div>

 <p align="center">
-A very thin layer on top of <a href='https://pub.dev/packages/state_notifier'>state_notifier</a> and <a href='https://pub.dev/packages/provider'>provider</a> to give clear guidelines when architecturing an application.
+A very thin layer on top of <a href='https://pub.dev/packages/state_notifier'>state_notifier</a>, <a href='https://pub.dev/packages/provider'>provider</a> and dart generators to give clear guidelines when architecturing an application.
 </p>

 <div align="center">